 TameMyCerts is able to process the new certificate extension in a variety of ways:

-If TameMyCerts shall process the SID certificate extension, you configure it with the SecurityIdentifierExtension directive within a policy configuration file.
+If TameMyCerts shall process the SID certificate extension, you

 You can configure four modes: